 Line 2.
 Enter any new loans made during the tax year and evidenced by a formal note in a separate column.
-If a formal note is refinanced, any increase should be entered on line 2 under the same column as the original loan.
+If a formal note is refinanced, any increase should be entered on line 2 under the same column as the original the open account debt, enter the net advance in its own column on line 2.

 Advances and repayments made during the S corporation's tax year on an open account are netted at the close of the S corporation's tax year to determine the amount of any net advance or net repayment.
 See Regulations section 1.1367-2(d)(2).
 Enter any net advances on line 2 under the same column as the open account debt.
-If this is the first year of the open account debt, enter the net advance in its own column on line 2.

-Any debt that exceeded \$25,000 at the end of the prior year is treated as a formal note for purposes of calculating the gain on loan repayment.
+If this is the first year of note for purposes of calculating the gain on loan repayment.
 See Regulations section 1.1367-2(a)(2)(ii).

+Any debt that exceeded \$25,000 at the end of the prior CAUTION year is treated as a formal